ekjaisal/Ouress/README.md

 Ouress is built on [*Debian* GNU/Linux](https://www.debian.org), leveraging the project’s proven stability and extensive package ecosystem.
 The Ouress project is not affiliated with *Debian*. [*Debian*](https://www.debian.org/trademark)<sup>®</sup> is a registered trademark owned by [Software in the Public Interest, Inc.](https://www.spi-inc.org/projects/debian); [GNU](https://www.gnu.org) is a trademark of the [Free Software Foundation](https://www.fsf.org); and [Linux](https://www.linuxmark.org)<sup>®</sup> is a registered trademark of [Linus Torvalds](https://github.com/torvalds) in the US and other countries.

-The command-line management utility for the [Windows Subsystem for Linux (WSL2)](https://github.com/microsoft/WSL) is built using the [Lazarus IDE](https://www.lazarus-ide.org/) and [Free Pascal Compiler](https://www.freepascal.org/).
+The command-line management utility for the [Windows Subsystem for Linux (WSL2)](https://github.com/microsoft/WSL) is built using the [Lazarus IDE](https://www.lazarus-ide.org/) and the [Free Pascal Compiler](https://www.freepascal.org).

 A huge thanks to the thousands of volunteer developers who make the *Debian* GNU/Linux operating system, the Lazarus IDE, and the Free Pascal Compiler possible, as well as the engineering teams behind the Windows Subsystem for Linux.